-south america, specifically argentenia, has given me many loves; chimichurri, malbec wine, argentinian steak houses, and of course these buttery shortbread cookies called alfajores! alfajores are a type of shortbread cookie frequently found throughout south america, most commonly argentenia. these cookies are unlike any shortbread cookie you may have had stateside, as these are prepared with cornstarch, cooked until lightly brown, and sandwiched together with dulce de leche. the cookie production doesn't stop at the filling as they can be found rolled in coconut flakes, or dipped in melted chocolate and dusted with powdered sugar, these alfajores are found in an assortment of finishing combinations and pair perfectly with a strong coffee.
+South America, specifically Argentenia, have given me many loves like chimichurri, malbec wine, Argentinian steak houses, and of course, these buttery shortbread cookies called Alfajores!
+Alfajores are a type of shortbread cookie frequently found throughout South America, most commonly Argentina.
+These cookies are unlike any shortbread cookie you may have had stateside, as these are prepared with cornstarch, cooked until lightly brown, and sandwiched together with dulce de leche.
+The cookie production doesn't stop at the filling as they can be found rolled in coconut flakes, or dipped in melted chocolate and dusted with powdered sugar, these alfajores are found in an assortment of finishing combinations and pair perfectly with a strong coffee.

 1 cup cornstarch

 3/4 cup all-purpose flour, plus more for dusting

 8 tablespoons unsalted butter (1 stick), at room temp

 1 cup dulce de leche, at room temp

 In a medium bowl, whisk together cornstarch, measured flour, baking powder, baking soda, and salt.
 Combine and set aside.

 Place butter and sugar in the bowl of a stand mixer fitted with the paddle attachment. mix on medium speed, stop the mixer to scrape down the sides of the bowl and the paddle attachment using a rubber spatula.
 Continue to mix until the mixture is light in color and fluffy, about 3 minutes. add the egg yolks, pisco or brandy, and vanilla, mix until incorporated, about 30 seconds.
 Stop the mixture and scrape down the sides of the bowl and paddle.
 On low speed, gradually add the reserved flour mixture and mix until just incorporated with no visible white pockets, about 30 seconds.